, , ,

 2. Making the join between the planter box and the exterior wall watertight

-4. If it placed on an exterior slab (not part of the original construction).
-What will movement between house slab and planter slab cause movement and cracking.
+4. If it is placed on an exterior slab (not part of the original construction).
+What will movement between the house slab and planter slab cause movement and cracking?

 At the time I completed 30 + planters and only had 2 issues –

-a. fountain installer damaged the waterproofing – minor issue
+a. fountain plumber installer damaged the waterproofing – minor issue easily fixed

 Conclusion